 These photos show Norma’s hand after the treatments showing full extension of the fingers with skin of good colour and no dryness.

-Thank you to Norma for allowing us to document your progress and appointments with Raul.
+Thank you to Norma for allowing us to document your progress and appointments.